bbilly1/media_organizer/README.md

 Arguments under the [ydl_opts] section will get passed in to yt-dlp for *trailers*.
 Check out the documentation for details.

 ## Known limitations:
-Most likely *media_organizer* will fail if there are any files like Outtakes, Extras, Feauturettes, etc in the folder.
-For these cases, moove/delete them first before running *media_organizer*.
+Most likely *media_organizer* will fail if there are any files like Outtakes, Extras, Featurettes, etc in the folder.
+For these cases, move/delete them first before running *media_organizer*.